-Your motor home is designed to carry the loads defined by the Gross Axle Weight Rating (GAWRvalue specified by the chassis manufacturer the load carrying capacity of a single axle system, as measured at the tire/ground interface) and Gross Vehicle Weight Rating (GVWR- the maximum permissible loaded weight of the motorhome) shown on the vehicle information sticker posted near the driver's side front window.
+Your motor home is designed to carry the loads defined by the Gross Axle Weight Rating (GAWR) and Gross Vehicle Weight Rating (GVWR)shown on the vehicle information sticker posted near the driver's side front window.
 These ratings are for a fully-loaded vehicle including passengers and normal belongings.